ckearney07/latex-sp17-intro-workshop/Presentation Notes.md

   - Note: on some Latex distributions, you may need to compile *twice* to get references to work
   - **Demonstrate `equation*`**
   - **Demonstrate `\boxed`**

-- Footnotes
-  - A standard feature, but latex lets you write your footnotes right along with your actual content
-  - Of course, when it's displayed, it's at the bottom of the page as usual
-  - **Insert code for `\footnote`**
-  - You can also reference them just like equations
-  - **Insert code for `\ref`**

-- Bibliography
-  - Another standard feature - you define it in its own environment at the end of the document, add entries and give them custom labels/names, then you can reference it anywhere else by that custom name
-  - **Insert `\begin{bibliography}, \bibitem{}` and compile**
-  - **Demonstrate `\cite` command**
-  - There are many tools for managing bilbiographies through Latex - the most popular one is Bibtex
-    - There is a bit of a learning curve to this tool, usually only worth diving into it for books, research projects, theses, or lecture notes with *many* references
-    - Most journals available online export Bibtex-compatible files, which you can just put in a directory and have our bibliography auto-populated

 Save this document as your template!